 An important partner

-Which is why working with Sanford is a truly important part of his experience.
+Which is why working with Sanford is a truly important part of their experience.

 “The doctors, the nurses, they’ve all been super welcoming, super supportive, and great teachers.
 It’s been great,” said William.